Introduction Week in Ubud Bali

 Indonesia, a Southeast Asian nation made up of thousands of volcanic islands, is home to hundreds of ethnic groups speaking many different languages.
 It’s is known for its beaches, volcanoes and jungles sheltering elephants, tigers and Komodo dragons.
 On the island of Java lies Indonesia’s vibrant, sprawling capital, Jakarta, and the city of Yogyakarta, known for gamelan music and traditional puppetry.For learning culture and gaining experiences you’ve never thought of, there is Indonesia, one of the most interesting countries in the world.
 With around 300 ethnic groups, each with cultural identities developed over centuries and influenced by Indian, Arabic, Chinese and European sources, Indonesia has many cultural experiences ready to be discovered.

-Take a look at our latest gap year travel to Indonesia below or get in touch with any questions you have about volunteering, particular projects or general enquiries about volunteering in Indonesia.
+Take a look at our latest gap year volunteer projects in Indonesia below or get in touch with any questions you have about volunteering in Indonesia.

 Participant Criteria & Requirements